sdc-china/IDA-doc/_posts/2018-03-06-test-write-js-command.md

    ```

    You can configure **timeout**, **interval**, **elementId**, **elementCss** and **xpath** as you need.The default sample
-   will wait some time util  loading icon(img[alt='Loading']) disapper(Usually it is located on right top of the BPM UI).It    applys for long loading ajax      service or Long time UI loaing.
+   will wait some time util  loading icon(img[alt='Loading']) disapper(Usually it is located on right top of the UI).It    applys for long loading ajax      service or Long time UI loaing.

    ![][test_post_script_sampleUI]